Creating list view tables with customizable columns

 1. Select Form > Create New View.

-2. From the View Type list, select Progressive
+2. In the Create New View dialog box, from the View Type list, select Progressive

 Create New View dialog box